Ski Patrol Courses – take your career to the next level.

 Not included in the course price is the core textbook.
 Outdoor Emergency Care – 5th Edition costs approx £89.99 and must be purchased prior to the course start date.

 Level of expertise that exceeds most other first responder training

-Mountain activities bring recreation enthusiasts to outdoor and remote locations, where the advanced pre-hospital care provided by paramedics may not accessible, or their response time significantly delayed.
-Our Patroller Training Programmes bridge the gap between incidents and pre-hospital care, saving critical time by assessing and providing medical response to patients in immediate need of intervention.
+Mountain activities bring recreation enthusiasts to outdoor and remote locations, where the advanced pre-hospital care provided by paramedics may not be accessible, or their response time significantly delayed.
+Our Ski Patroller Training Programmes bridge the gap between incidents and pre-hospital care, saving critical time by assessing and providing medical response to patients in immediate need of intervention.

 40 hours of tuition per week

 The variety of modules and courses throughout the programme vary in length, from half-days to 11 or 12 days.
 On average you will receive 40 hours of tuition per week.

 At the end of the programme, you’ll be qualified to work with Panorama Ski Patrol as a volunteer.

 Choose an extended 11 week course and you can gain a CASI Snowboard Instructor qualification or CSIA Ski Instructor qualification to add to your CV.
 Instructors have to be patient, dedicated and great with people – all skills which are just as, if not more vital, when working with Ski Patrol.

 Likewise, when it comes to competing for instructor jobs, having a certification like the Peak Ski Patrol will make all the difference when it comes to getting your head above the crowd.
 So whether or not Ski Patrol is something you want to pursue, the course will stand you in great stead when it comes to getting a prime position on the slopes.